 - Darker and Edgier: As far as you can go within this genre (and series).
 The art style isn't anywhere near as colourful as in previous games, the music is much less upbeat, and this is the first game where the villains will actively attempt to harm the player as they try to make their escape from the lair.
-Depending on which villain is housing the key, they actually get surprisingly close to harming the player.
+Depending on which villain is housing the key at the time, they can actually get surprisingly close to harming the player.

 - Faux Affably Evil: The blatantly mocking concern for Agent 12 when she's been reduced to babbling nonsense is Carmen's Establishing Character Moment in the game.

 - Fetch Quest: The game centers around solving puzzles to decrypt passwords, which are required to unlock and secure keys that free the captured agents so that you can obtain their part of the code to destroy the Babble-On machine.
 It's a fetch quest inside more fetch quests.

-- Hard Boiled Detective: One of the V.I.L.E. villains appears to be an evil variant.
+- Hard Boiled Detective: Nick Furtive appears to be an evil variant.

 - Karma Houdini: Carmen's plan might have been ruined, but she escapes scot-free.
 For that matter, so do all of the other villains you encounter in the game.